 Frequently asked questions about degrees

-Here you will find the most frequently asked questions about the degrees.
-If your question is not answered here, please contact us via the email address at the bottom of the page.
+Find answers to frequently asked questions about degrees below.
+If you cannot find the information you need, please contact us using the email address at the bottom of the page.

 When can I apply for a degree and is there a deadline?